dz4k/denizaksimsek.com/entries/2025/hypersystem.md

 </figure>

-After trying to make off-the-shelf fonts work for a while, we eventually asked the artist for the original PSDs and I lettered in a custom title.
+After trying to make off-the-shelf fonts work for a while, we eventually asked the artist for the original PSD and I lettered in a custom title.
 Making it go behind the car was Carson's idea.

 <figure>